sabin22-dot/assignment2-boyermoore/README.md

 -  Peer analysis report (received from partner)
 -  README with setup and execution instructions

+### Validation and Memory Profiling

+To ensure correctness, the Boyer–Moore Majority Vote algorithm was validated using manually verified test cases and compared with expected results across multiple random datasets.
+The results consistently matched the theoretical predictions, confirming the accuracy of the implementation.

+Memory profiling and garbage collection impact were observed to be minimal.
+The algorithm operates with **O(1) auxiliary space**, meaning it requires only a constant amount of additional memory regardless of input size.
+This makes it efficient not only in time but also in space complexity.

    License
 This project is created for academic purposes under Astana IT University coursework.